geard-dev/cheddar/.github/ISSUE_TEMPLATE.md

 General cheddar questions and/or support requests and are best directed to the [cheddartalk.io forums](https://cheddartalk.io/).

-For reporting security issues, please contact the Cheddar developers on the #cheddar-dev Freenode IRC channel or alternatively you can email us at contact@cheddar.org.
+For reporting security issues, please contact the Cheddar developers on the #cheddar-coin-dev Freenode IRC channel or alternatively you can email us at contact@cheddar.org.

 ### Describe the issue